 1 – Via the Message Expansion Menu

 When you hover over any message in Slack, a menu will pop up at the right side of the message pane.
+This is great for turning a message (an issue) directly into a ticket with the click of a button.
 The expansion menu is visible after clicking the three dots as in the screenshot below:

 Once you open the expansion menu, you should see a Create Ticket option visible or under the “More message actions” menu.

 If you’ve ever wished for help desk automation software, Obie “Suggest” intelligently senses when common questions are asked and will automatically give a list of suggestions on how to remedy your issues (well, at least the work related ones).
 At the bottom of those results, you’ll see a “Create Ticket” button for those occasions where the answers suggested by Obie cannot resolve your issue.

 3 – From the list of Obie search results

 /obie command to ask Obie a question from any DM or channel, there will be a button at the bottom of the results to open a Jira Service Desk ticket in Slack if the search results were insufficient to deflect a ticket.

 Once you submit your query, Obie will search for a relevant result and display them on the screen.
 At the bottom of the results, you’ll see a button to create a Jira Service Desk ticket in Slack.